 Whether you are on salary or make an hourly wage, most of us get paid every two weeks.
-It’s a system that makes it easy for us to envision our finances and estimate are earnings every year.
-However, our bills and other expenses are not in sync with our bi weekly pay-outs, and many of us are forced to think creatively when managing our finances.
-Here’s how to make a bi weekly budget that works.
+It’s a system that makes it easy for us to envision our finances and estimate our earnings every year.
+However, our bills and other expenses are not in sync with our bi weekly payouts, and many of us are forced to think creatively when managing our finances.
+Here’s how to make a bi-weekly budget that works.

 Have a nest egg in your checking account.
 We’ve all experienced that queasy feeling of checking your balance at the ATM.
 Sometimes you truly feel like you have no idea if you’re about to over-withdraw or if you have a few hundred dollars to your name.
 There’s an easy way to cure the stress.
 Always make sure to keep a “nest egg” or “buffer” amount of money in your account.
 Whatever your average weekly spending is, base the nest egg on that quantity.
 For example, if you usually spend around $600 a week, make sure that there’s at least a few hundred always sitting there.
 Tell yourself that it’s a basic minimum that must stay there — or else you’ll be punished by the banking gods.
 Actually, tell yourself whatever you need to make sure that amount will stay safe and secure in your account.

 Magical five-week months.
 There are usually four months a year that are five weeks long instead of four.
 In 2017, those months are March, June, September, and December.
 Instead of expecting the two checks a month, you’ll get three.
 If you make $1,700 every two weeks, there will be three weeks a year that you’ll get an extra $1,700.
 Use those three extra pay checks as a starting point for your savings.
 However, don’t spend more than your regular monthly pay-out just because you’re anticipating those extra weeks.
 There are a lot of ways you can creatively use those “extra” paychecks for the better good of your finances.